Perform RampID Transcoding in BigQuery

 Overall Steps

-Once you’ve enabled LiveRamp Embedded Identity in BigQuery, performing a transcoding operation involves performing the following tasks:
+Once you’ve enabled LiveRamp Embedded Identity in BigQuery, performing a translation operation involves performing the following tasks:

 Note